Abeansits/agent-repo-radar/README.md

 2. Extracts GitHub repository URLs from these lists
 3. Fetches detailed information about each repository using the GitHub API
 4. Calculates an aggregate score for each repository
-5. Generates a sorted markdown table with key metrics
+5. Generates a sorted output in either markdown or HTML format

 ## Scoring Algorithm